Sunday, 3 November 2019

 The Inscription - PC - Mr Durai Sundaram

 Tamil Nadu Govt forest officials came along with us to show this inscription.
-It was a thrilling experience, since few hours before an elephant with its calf crossed that path.
-The fresh foot prints are shown to us.
-They also showed the water source point with a grinding pit and a stone structure ( sumai thanki ).
-It was told these structures existed since sangam period used by the Traders and General Public.
+It was a thrilling experience, since a few hours before an elephant with its calf crossed that path.
+The fresh footprints are shown to us.
+They also showed the water source point with a grinding pit and a stone structure (Sumai Thangi).
+It was said that these structures existed since the Sangam period used by the Traders and the General Public.

 Ref:

-1. An interview video with Mr Poongundran, who identified the inscription in Kadikai YouTube Channel.
+1. An interview video with Mr Poongundran, who identified the inscription in the Kadikai YouTube Channel.

 2. Kovai Mavatta kalvettukal published by Tamil Nadu Archaeological Department.